Overgrowth dev Wolfire Games files antitrust lawsuit against Valve over Steam fees

 The lawsuit is referring to the 30 percent commission that Valve levies at Steam developers and publishers, which according to the latest GDC State of the Industry survey only a small fraction of developers feel is actually justified.

+Of course, it is possible for some big-earning developers to take a greater cut on Steam.
+As part of Valve's tiered revenue system, when a game makes over $10 million on Steam, the revenue share for that title will adjust to 75/25 on earnings beyond that point.
+At $50 million in revenue, the split will then adjust to 80/20.

-That fee was until recently viewed as the standard until Epic Games moved the bar with the launch of the Epic Game Store, which offers developers an 88/12 percent revenue split.
+Still, that 30 percent fee remains the standard for many Steam developers, and was until recently viewed as the industry standard until Epic Games moved the bar with the launch of the Epic Game Store, which offers developers an 88/12 percent revenue split.
 Microsoft also pledged to follow suit earlier this week, and said PC developers using the Windows Store will be handed 88 percent of revenue as of August 1, 2021.
-Both Google and Apple have also made moves to reduce their revenue share for smaller developers on their respective storefronts.
+Both Google and Apple have also made moves to reduce their revenue share for smaller developers on their respective storefront.

 "Valve is able to extract such high fees because it actively surpasses competition to protect its market dominance.
 Many other stores have tried to charge lower fees, in the range of 10-15 percent, but they have all failed to achieve significant market share," reads the lawsuit.